yalipan666/yalipan666.github.io/_pages/publications.md

 📄 [Paper](in preparation)     |    💻 [Code](https://github.com/yalipan666/Attention_in_Reading)    |    💾 [datasets](https://figshare.com/account/mycontent/projects/149801)
 <span style="font-size:0.9em;"> I am currently developing a Python and MATLAB toolbox for conducting Rapid Invisible Frequency Tagging (RIFT) in experiments with and without eye movements.
 The toolbox will provide functionalities for:</span>
 <span style="font-size:0.9em;">* Stimulus presentation with an ultra-refresh-rate ProPixx projector (1440 Hz) or high-refresh-rate gaming monitor (360 Hz):
-  -- tagging images in a visual search task
+  &ensp;-- tagging images in a visual search task
-  -- tagging text in a reading task
+  &ensp;-- tagging text in a reading task
-  -- tagging the visual and auditory streams in a video-watching task</span>
+  &ensp;-- tagging the visual and auditory streams in a video-watching task</span>
 <span style="font-size:0.9em;">* Data analysis pipeline:
-  -- co-registration of eye movements and brain signals (EEG & MEG)
+  &ensp;-- co-registration of eye movements and brain signals (EEG & MEG)
-  -- extensive removal of oculomotor-related artefacts
+  &ensp;-- extensive removal of oculomotor-related artefacts
-  -- computation of RIFT responses at single-participant, group, and even single-trial levels
+  &ensp;-- computation of RIFT responses at single-participant, group, and even single-trial levels
-  -- parametric and non-parametric statistical comparisons between conditions
+  &ensp;-- parametric and non-parametric statistical comparisons between conditions
-  -- source localisation analyses</span>
+  &ensp;-- source localisation analyses</span>
 <span style="font-size:0.9em;">*  Results visualisation</span>

 <span style="font-size:0.9em;">As RIFT is gaining growing attention across diverse fields, this toolbox and the accompanying methods paper aim to provide a comprehensive resource that explains the underlying rationale, standardises parameter selection, and unifies analysis pipelines.</span>